polyaxon/polyaxon/README.md

 # Project status

-Polyaxon-api is in a pre-release "alpha" state.
+Polyaxon is in a pre-release "alpha" state.
 All interfaces, programming interfaces, and data structures may be changed without prior notice.
 We'll do our best to communicate potentially disruptive changes.

 # Contributions